-ECO 201 - Principles of Macroeconomics 3 Credits
+ECO 201 - Principles of Macroeconomics - GT-SS1 3 Credits

 Focuses on the study of the American economy, stressing the interrelationships among household, business, and government sectors.
 Explores saving and investment decisions, unemployment, inflation, national income accounting, taxing and spending policies, the limits of the market and government, public choice theory, the Federal Reserve System, money and banking, and international trade.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SS1 (Contact hours - 45)
+(Contact hours - 45)

-ECO 202 - Principles of Microeconomics 3 Credits
+ECO 202 - Principles of Microeconomics- GT-SS1 3 Credits

 Studies the firm, the nature of cost, and how these relate to the economy as a whole.
 Analyzes economic models of the consumer, perfect competition, monopoly, oligopoly and monopolistic competition.
 Explores economic issues including market power, population growth, positive and negative externalities, income distribution, poverty and welfare, discrimination, and international economic interdependence.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SS1 (Contact hours - 45)
+(Contact hours - 45)